hyungmogu/ctci/README.md

 ## Work Summary

+### September 27th, 2019
+1. Reviewed the following courses for the final exam for Team Treehouse
+    - Django Forms (Topic 3/4)
+2. Previewed questions and code exercises of the following course(s)
+    - Python Basics

 ### September 26th, 2019
 1. Reviewed the following courses for the final exam for Team Treehouse
     - Django Forms (Topic 2/4)